 Figure 1 shows annual liquidation volumes remained below \$2 billion through 2009 but started to increase after that.
-Before the ownership changes, there was not much debt in distress.
+Before the ownership changes, there was not much distressed debt (not much sales) by both treated and placebo servicers.
 The rise in potential sales, combined with the potential links to new affiliates, contributed to a sharp increase in concerns over potential self-dealing conflicts.
-Insofar as the placebo servicers or the previous owners (in the pre-period) have the potential to engage in self-dealing as well, this would operate against finding an effect.